-Managing returns can be a costly and time-consuming task when done inefficiently, that may frustrate both the customer and ecommerce company.
-Our brief guide to ecommerce fulfilment and returns handling explains why this is so important and how to get it right.
+Managing returns can be a costly and time-consuming task when done inefficiently, that may frustrate both the customer and the e-commerce company.
+Our brief guide to e-commerce fulfilment and returns handling explains why this is so important and how to get it right.

 The Importance of Returns Management

 Returns management is incredibly important for any business as it can impact retention levels.
 Customer retention is incredibly important as research has shown a five per cent increase in retention levels can lead to profits increasing by 25 to 75 per cent.
-A good returns policy and system is more likely to keep customers happy and encourage them to buy from your ecommerce site again.
+A good returns policy and the system are more likely to keep customers happy and encourage them to buy from your e-commerce site again.

 Many businesses treat returns as an afterthought though, with a slow process that fails to inform the customers of what to do to make a return.
 Keep customers happy and profits should increase, so focusing on developing a good returns policy will be beneficial.

 Before thinking about your returns policy, you’ll want to do as much as possible to reduce the possibility of returns from your end.
 There are a few simple steps you can take to do this: